gurrgur/er-patcher/README.md

 ## Windows Support

 The patcher works just as well on windows.
-The only difference is that you need to explicitly call python to run the script `er-patcher`.
-The following launch option line works in case you installed Python from Microsoft Store:
+The following launch option line works in case you e.g. installed Python from Microsoft Store:

 > `python er-patcher --rate 165 --all -- %command%`